exceptionless/Website/content/news/2015/2015-10-28-exceptionless-3-1-released-if-you-thought-it-was-fast-before.md

 ---
 id: 13720
 title: Exceptionless 3.1 Released!
-If You Thought It was Fast Before&#8230;
+If You Thought It was Fast Before...
 date: 2015-10-28
 tags: [ ".NET"]
 ---